openconnectivityfoundation/OCFMQTTSpy/Readme.md

 # Config file

+The default config file is "mqtt.config".
+A specific config file can be loaded with option -rc.

-Config file 'MQTT.config' will read the configuration data for:
+Config file will read the configuration data for:

-- Broker (Host)
+MQTT:

+- Host the host name or ip address of the MQTT server
-- port
+- port, server port to be used
-- client_id
-- keepalive
+- client_id, the client id, not set then a random uuid will be generated
+- keepalive, the keep alive for the TCP/TLS connection

+Security:

+- cacerts, the file name of the certificate file.

 The config file is read from the same location as the python script.